mrbusche/matthewbusche.com/_posts/2014-02-18-cfobjective-2014-getting-started-with-responsive-web-design.md

 - Common Misconceptions
 - Who is using responsive web design?

-If you&#8217;re interested in attending head on over to [cfobjective.com](https://www.cfobjective.com/) and register before March 1st to get an early bird discount.
+If you're interested in attending head on over to [cfobjective.com](https://www.cfobjective.com/) and register before March 1st to get an early bird discount.